risc0/risc0/website/docs/reference-docs/about-arithmetic-circuits.md

 # About Arithmetic Circuits

 [Arithmetic circuits](https://en.wikipedia.org/wiki/Arithmetic_circuit_complexity) consist of a collection of wires and gates, where the wires hold [elements of a finite field](about-finite-fields.md) and each gate computes either finite field addition or finite field multiplication.
-In contrast, in an [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit), the wires either contain electrical signal or they don't, and each gate may compute a variety of logical operations.
+In contrast, in an [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit), the wires either contain electrical signals or they don't, and each gate may compute a variety of logical operations.

-Arithmetic circuits are central to zero-knowledge proof techniques: SNARKs and STARKs prove integrity of an execution of an arithmetic circuit.
+Arithmetic circuits are central to zero-knowledge proof techniques: SNARKs and STARKs prove the integrity of an execution of an arithmetic circuit.

 ## Arithmetic Circuits as Polynomials